cfengine/documentation/guide/faq/what-did-cfengine-change.markdown

 ## CFEngine Enterprise

-CFEngine enterprise provides details logging without special configuration.
+In addition to all of the core functionality CFEngine enterprise provides details logging without special configuration.

 ### Changes UI